-Sogmont FY19 FY20 FY21 H1FY22 Segment Revenue PBILDT Revenue PBILDT Revenue PBILDT Revenue PBILDT Textile 6,143 671 6,320 630 3,998 426 2,903 314 Non-Textile 966 149 996 109 1,100 77 679 30
+Cogmont FY19 FY20 FY21 9MFY22 Segment Revenue PBILDT Revenue PBILDT Revenue PBILDT Revenue PBILDT Textile 6,143 671 6,320 630 3,998 426 4,820 514 Non-Textile 966 149 996 109 1,100 77 1,051 63

-The performance of advanced material business was not much affected by Covid-19 pandemic and remained largely stable during FY21 on y-o-y basis.
-Steady operating profitability from denim fabric and advanced material business insulated overall profitability of the company from negative impact of Covid-19 pandemic.
-Moreover, management expects advanced material division to grow at healthy double-digit rate in medium term with largely stable PBILDT margin.
-While the advanced material business had not been impacted much due to Covid-19 pandemic, the performance of waste-water business was impacted majorly.
-The revenue from waste-water business declined by around 27% during FY21 on a y-o-y basis with significant reduction in profitability.
-Furthermore, Arvind incurred an operating loss under its waste-water treatment business in H1FY22 due to sharp increase in the raw material costs which could not be passed on to its customers due to fixed price nature of contracts.
-Management expects profitability of waste-water treatment business to normalise from Q4FY22 onwards.
+The performance of advanced material business was not much affected by the Covid-19 pandemic and remained largely stable during FY21 on a y-o-y basis.
+Steady operating profitability from denim fabric and advanced material business insulated overall profitability of the company from the negative impact of the Covid-19 pandemic.
+Moreover, the management expects the advanced material division to grow at a healthy double-digit rate in the medium-term with largely stable PBILDT margin.
+While the advanced material business had not been impacted much due to the Covid-19 pandemic, the performance of the wastewater business was impacted majorly.
+The revenue from the waste-water business declined by around 27% during FY21 on a y-o-y basis with significant reduction in profitability.
+Furthermore, Arvind incurred an operating loss under its waste-water treatment business in 9MFY22 due to sharp increase in the raw material costs which could not be passed on to its customers due to fixed price nature of contracts.
+The company management expects profitability of the waste-water treatment business to normalise from Q1FY23 onwards.